minwebio/extension/store/description.md

 • No auto-play videos
 • No auto-play or moving ads
 • Support publishers who create the content you read!

-ABOUT PERMISSIONS

-TODO (with final permissions required) - TODO-REASON

-We recognize that these permissions are a concern for many people (ourselves included) and it is a responsibility that we take very seriously.

 GET IN TOUCH